-- 2.2.1.1 Minimum right-of-way widths must be provided as listed in the following table.
-Additional right-of-way may be required in order to provide for elements such as: - Ditch depths greater than two feet - Width of depressed medians greater than six feet to accommodate special stormwater management features - Special ditches or water courses to bypass stormwater from off-site - Curvature of the road that results in superelevation that will require more fill and longer slope tie-downs - Cut or fill other than shown to meet existing ground, more right-of-way to account for tree or shrub planting strips wider than provided in this manual - Special environmental provisions, special width for utilities - Future widening and expansion - Setback requirements for sight distance and clear zone - Medians (including adequate width for expected addition of through lanes and left-turn storage lanes) - Auxiliary lanes, adequate pedestrian and bicycle facilities - Public transit facilities, utilities, stopping and passing sight distances - Adequate stormwater management facilities and development of adequate intersections with minimum sight distances
+2.2.1.1 Minimum right-of-way widths must be provided as listed in the following tables.
+For Hillsborough County arterial and collector roads refer to the HCTDM typical sections.

+Additional right-of-way may be required in order to provide for elements such as:

+• Ditch depths greater than two feet

+- Width of depressed medians greater than six feet to accommodate special stormwater management features - Special ditches or water courses to bypass stormwater from off-site - Curvature of the road that results in superelevation that will require more fill and longer slope tie-downs - Cut or fill other than shown to meet existing ground, more right-of-way to account for tree or shrub planting strips wider than provided in this manual - Special environmental provisions, special width for utilities - Future widening and expansion - Setback requirements for sight distance and clear zone - Medians (including adequate width for expected addition of through lanes and left-turn storage lanes) - Auxiliary lanes, adequate pedestrian and bicycle facilities - Public transit facilities, utilities, stopping and passing sight distances - Adequate stormwater management facilities and development of adequate intersections with minimum sight distances - 2.2.2 Minimum Right-of-way widths for Subdivision and Site Development Typical Sections must be provided as listed in Table 2-4.
-Road Classification Drawing Minimum Right-of-Way

-Recommended Utility Locations TS-1 Varies

-Shared Use Paths TS-2 26'-35'

-Local Urban Roads (2-Lane Undivided) TS-3 50'-54'

-Urban Collectors (2-Lane Undivided) TS-4 64'

-Urban Collectors (2-Lane Divided) TS-5 86'

-Urban Collectors (4-Lane Divided) TS-6 110'

-Local & Collector Rural Roads (2-Lane Undivided) TS-7 96'

-Rural Collectors (2-Lane Divided) TS-8 122'

-Low Volume Public Roads (Subdivision with less than or equal to 10 Lots) TS-9 84'
+Road Classification Drawing Minimum Right-of-Way Recommended Utility Locations for Subdivision Roads TS-1 N/A Local Urban Roads 2 Lane Undivided TS-3 50'- 54' Local Rural Roads 2 Lane Undivided TS-7 84'- 96' Local Low Volume Private Roads for Minor Subdivisions with 10 Lots or less TS-10 28'

-Table 2-1: Minimum Right-of-Way Widths
+Table 2-4: Minimum Right-of-Way Widths